EmbeddedOS/embeddedos.github.io/_posts/2025-01-19-understand-initrd.md

 ## 1. What is initrd?

-First time heard of that, I have to admit that I thought `initrd` was some programs to initialize ram and disk drives 😛.
+First time heard of that, I have to admit that I have thought `initrd` was some programs that are used to initialize ram and disk drives 😛.
 So let's analysis this concept to avoid silly mistakes like me.

 The wikipedia mentions `initrd` concept: in Linux systems, `initrd` (initial ramdisk) is a scheme for loading temporary root filesystem into memory, to be used as part of Linux startup process.
 Let's delve into this concept.